 Tune into a husband-and-wife duo who are detailing dozens and dozens of true-crime podcasts ... the twist to this narrative is the nature of this marriage.
 The wife, Payton, is absolutely true-crime obsessed, binging CSI instead of cartoons as a kid.
 But her husband?
 He absolutely hates the genre.
 A friend of mine binged nearly every episode in 2021.

 The Drop Out

-Join hosts Ashley Flowers and Brit Prawat, two friends who obsessed with all things crime related.
-Episodes are about conspiracies, missing people, serial killers, and more and are one of the true crime podcasts out there that is clean, as far as language goes.
-Most single episodes outline the details of the case, with the occasional longer episode split between two episodes.
-They’re releasing episodes every week so you can get your fix.
+Join hosts Ashley Flowers and Brit Prawat, two friends who are obsessed with all things crime-related.
+Episodes are about conspiracies, missing people, serial killers, and more and are one of the true crime podcasts out there that is clean, as far as language goes (maybe an alternative to the ever so popular "My Favorite Murder" if you're trying to avoid some language?").

 Just so you know, not every story has a resolution on this podcast, so if you have to know "who did it" this one might not be for you.
 But if you're an "all things True Crime" fan, you'll love it.

 To Live And Die In LA

 I tried to listen to this podcast only when I was commuting, but I couldn’t resist and kept the episodes playing all day until I finished the series.
 By the same creators of Up and Vanished (another good one!), the disappearance of Adea Shabani is explored by host Neil Strauss in season one.
 Strauss interviews friends, family, and the boyfriend unraveling what really happened to Adea.
 There are some episodes which contain explicit language, just so you know.